My child has no prior coding experience, which level should he/she take?

 Under the GUI teaches weekly 1-hour classes, on Saturdays or Sundays, depending on the school and schedule.
 Please look at Classes > Online Registration to see which times are still available, or contact us directly to inquire about other options.

 Does my child have to bring their own laptop and/or equipment?

 We may have backup laptops and computers for students to use, however, the number of laptops are limited.
 We recommend students bring their own laptops to class.
 Special equipment like virtual reality headsets, electroencephalograms and others will be provided for in-class use.

 What if my child needs to miss class?

-If your child misses a class, you may be able to retake a class during the same weekend of the missed class, if available.
-In class notes, assignments, bonus work, lecture materials and online help can be accessed online for all Under the GUI students here: Community.
+We place all our class notes, assignments, bonus work, and lecture materials can be accessed online for all Under the GUI students here: UTG Forum.
 The Under the GUI community is where all students can ask instructors any questions directly about classes and assignments.